-Given the current low enrollment and projected minimal increase in enrollment, and the low Utilization of Classroom and Class Lab space at the Pueblo campus the Planning Team does not have recommendations for addressing specific surplus or deficits in Classroom or Class Lab space.
-The Planning Team believes that PCC Pueblo should focus on facility deficiencies identified in the Facility Assessment and implementing the Master Plan Principles going forward.
+Given the current low enrollment and projected minimal increase in enrollment, and the unavailability of Utilization data to generate Assignable Square Feet for the Fremont campus, the Planning Team does not have recommendations for addressing specific surplus or deficits in Classroom or Class Lab space.
+The Planning Team believes that PCC Fremont should focus on facility deficiencies identified in the Facility Assessment and implementing the Master Plan Principles going forward.

-PROGRAM & DATA OVERVIEW
+PROGRAM / DATA OVERVIEW

 - II.A.
-Institution vision, mission, and values - II.B.
+Institution mission, vision, and values - II.B.
 History - II.C.
 General overview of programs or program types - II.D.
 Overview of current policies affecting facilities - II.E.
 Assessment of academic plans, technology master plans, and any other relevant strategic planning undertaken by the institution in relation to the proposed master plan - II.F.
 Campus location maps - II.G.
 Enrollment size and distribution data - II.H.
 Institutional economic data